What are the keywords and key phrases you need on your resume?

 Action keywords to use in a resume

 As with soft skills, action verbs aren’t weighted as heavily as hard technical skills but they do have some bearing on your overall ATS report.

 Action verbs on a resume are more important during a human review.
 When used correctly, they bring power and strength to your experience.
 A CareerBuilder survey of over 2,200 hiring managers found what action verbs they liked to see on a resume.

-These are just a few examples you could use.
-Here is a great list of more action keywords to include on your resume.
+These are just a few examples of resume keywords you could use.
+Here is a great list of dozens more to include on your resume.